blaizard/bzd/cc/bzd/core/async/README.md

 Suspending the execution of an async can be done with `bzd::async::suspend(...)`.
 This function takes 2 callables as arguments, the first, that is guaranteed to be called, contains a movable-only suspended executable object as argument.
-The user needs to dispose it from this callback.
+The user needs to dispose it within this callback.
+Once the callback is completed, the suspended executbale object cannot be moved anymore.
+It is also guaranteed that no cancellation can occur during the lifetime of this callback.

 The second argument is optional and provides a callback to deal with cancellation.

 This can be used in the context of ISR.